kagisearch/kagi-docs/kagi/src/api/summarizer.md

 **$0.025 per 1,000** tokens processed (if signed up on the Kagi Ultimate [plan](https://kagi.com/pricing))

 Notes:
 - Tokens include all tokens processed in + out.
-100 tokens is roughly equal to 75 words.\
+100 tokens is roughly equal to 75 words.
-- Any request over 10,000 tokens, is billed as 10,000 tokens, regardless of the length of the document.\
+- Any request over 10,000 tokens, is billed as 10,000 tokens, regardless of the length of the document.
-- Accessing cached summaries of the same URL is free.\
+- Accessing cached summaries of the same URL is always free.

 ## Contact